qwertpi/mnist-infogan/README.md

 ### Training (Optional)
 1\.
 Create a folder called images that will be used to peridocly save generated imaes to during training
 2\.
 Change the `if True` statements for checkpoint loading to `if False` when running the code for the first time or it will load the pretrained generator in this repo and spoil your fun
 3\.
-Run train.py for as long as you want (I recomend around 20,000 epochs), I trained using google colabatory
+Run train.py for as long as you want (I recomend around 40,000 epochs), I trained using google colabatory
 ### Generating
 4\.
 Run generate.py
 5\.
 Marvel at what modern neural networks can do
 ### Intermideate layer visualistion
 6\.
 If you run viz.py you will be able to see the outputs of the convolutional layers inbetween the input and output
+### Linear interpolation
+7\.
+Decide whether you want to be shown the images as a matplotlib plot or as a gif and change the value of save within interpolate.py accordingly
+8\.
+Run interpolate.py
+9\.
+Provide the starting and finishing classes that the model will smoothly move between (I found that it goes through imbetween classes)
+10\.
+If you opted to save find the interpolated.gif file